MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 }
 ```

 we can pass in some configurations.
-In this case we would want to specify
+In this case, we would want to specify
 the `Queues` map to tell `asynq` about the queue names and their
 corresponding priority values.
 You can see an example of it in this
 documentation comment.